 Banks: Actually, do you know what there's no such thing as?
 It turns out, with due respect, when all is said and done, that there's no such thing as YOU!

 Mr and Mrs Banks' reunion after his dismissal.
 No more proof is needed: these two are Happily Married.

 Dawes Jr: Capital bit of humor.
 Wooden leg names Smith. . . or Jones,whatever it was.
 Father died laughing!

 Dawes Jr: Oh no, nonsense!
 Nothing to be sorry about.
 Never seen him happier in his life. (puts a boutonnière on Banks) He left an opening for a new partner.
 Congratulations.

 Banks: Thank you, sir...
 Thank you very much, sir!

 Ultimately, there's nothing sad about that at all.
 The way Dawes Sr. was living his life was apparently very miserable.
 For him to finally find some honest to goodness joy and happiness again in his last moments of living is good.

-"All around the cathedrals, the saints and apostles look down as she sells her wares.
-Although you can't see them, you know they are smiling, each time someone shows that they care."
+"All around the cathedral, the saints and apostles look down as she sells her wares.
+Although you can't see them, you know they are smiling, each time someone shows that he cares."

 There is also the profoundly relieving moment when Jane and Michael get lost in the East end slums, and run into a dark man who seems to abduct him, only to turn out to be their good trusted friend, Bert.
 Instantly, the fearful atmosphere turns into a caring one as the worldly wise chimney sweep reassures them that their father certainly does not hate them, but is a lonely soul who could use their help.